 But the Nevada Interscholastic Activities Association Board of Control’s discussion about the public/private school debate, or more specifically what to do about Bishop Gorman, hasn’t come yet.

-The topic likely will take raised after the board reconvenes at 8:30 a.m. today at The Orleans.
-But it’s a debate that won’t be resolved today.
+The topic likely will be raised after the board reconvenes at 8:30 a.m.
+Tuesday at The Orleans.
+But it’s a debate that won’t be resolved Tuesday.

 “I don’t know that there’s much to discuss,” NIAA executive director Eddie Bonine said.
 “The subcommittee (that met on May 2) will give its report.
 The school district will give its report, but I just don’t see it being anything heated.